 - Brinsop Country Inn – £4 (1.9km away)

 A recommended idea is to park at the Beehive pub, about ½ a mile past the stadium.
 This can be reached by leaving the M61 at junction 6, heading for the stadium, but continuing past the ground to Chorley New Road.
 Free parking is offered for patrons of this away friendly pub.

-Away Friendly Pubs near the Reebok Stadium
+Away Friendly Pubs near the University of Bolton Stadium

 Most pubs in the immediate vicinity of the ground admit home fans only.
 However, the Middlebrook Retail Park has many food outlets, such as Burger King, KFC and a Bolton-themed McDonalds.

 The Bromilow Arms is a recommended away friendly pub.
 It can be reached by passing the stadium on the left, and turning right into Lostock Lane, with The Bromilow Arms located on the left.
 It is reported to offer a good choice of real ales and food, along with a friendly “country style” atmosphere and a good mix of home and away fans.